frederic-perez/AmE-dictionary/data/idioms.md

 __raise the stakes__
 __rake in (something)__ :two: To acquire or accumulate an abundance of something, especially money.
 __ram into (someone or something)__
-__ramp up__ :five: To increase.
-A noun or pronoun can be used between “ramp” and “up.” _Ever since that break-in, they’ve really ramped up security at the office._
+__ramp up__ :six: To increase.
+A noun or pronoun can be used between “ramp” and “up.” _Ever since that break-in, they’ve really ramped up security at the office._ _The country needs to ramp up its CCTA program to meet demand._
 __rank and file__
 __rapid fire__ _Start with rapid fire decisions._
 __rarer than hens’ teeth__ Incredibly scarce or rare; extremely difficult or impossible to find.
 __raring to go__ Very eager, excited, or anxious to go somewhere or begin doing something. _The kids were already in the car and raring to go._
 __rat fink__
 __rat out__
-__rat race__ :two: [:scroll: The term started out as a literal racing of rats (earliest use 1783).
+__rat race__ :four: [:scroll: The term started out as a literal racing of rats (earliest use 1783).
 Then it was used as military slang (1931) to refer to planes or ships chasing each other or racing.
 Eventually the term evolved into its current sense.
 Imagine a rat running through a laboratory maze to find another piece of cheese or an employee hoping to climb the next rung of the corporate ladder while sacrificing personal health and peace and you’d have a good idea of the term rat race.]
 A repetitive competitive activity, such as the modern working life in which one constantly struggles to attain wealth, status, etc. __1__ A fierce competition for success, wealth, or power. _The company’s environment felt like a rat race—employees were constantly sabotaging each other to climb the corporate ladder._ __2__ :astonished: A busy, tiring routine. _Cathy was tired of the rat race and knew she needed to get a less stressful job._
+__ratchet up__
 __ratchet-mouth__ _n_ (motor-mouth) Someone who talks incessantly.
 (Also a term of address.) _Tell that ratchet-mouth to shut up!
 Hey, motor-mouth!
 Don’t you ever stop?_
 __rattle the chains__ An expression used to describe challenging the status quo, pushing boundaries, and striving for something more.
 It can be used to encourage someone to think outside of the box, take an unconventional approach, or strive for something bigger and better.
-__rave about (something)__ To give wildly enthusiastic praise for something. _My mom was really impressed with your cooking—she spent the whole evening raving about it!_
+__rave about (something)__ :two: To give wildly enthusiastic praise for something. _My mom was really impressed with your cooking—she spent the whole evening raving about it!_
 __raw deal__ _n_ :dart: An instance of unfair treatment: _got a raw deal from our insurance company._
 __raze (something) to the ground__ To completely demolish or destroy something until it is nothing but rubble on the ground. _We’ve decided to raze this rickety old building to the ground._
 __reach for the stars__ :two: Have high or ambitious aims.